Welcome to the Thriver’s Life series, the creation of your highest and best life after narcissistic abuse.

 These Thriver truths are:

-• I accept that all triggers coming from within or without are an inner signal showing me a trauma, that once released, will allow even more space within me for wellbeing to enter.
+- I accept that all triggers coming from within or without are an inner signal showing me a trauma that, once released, will allow even more space within me for well-being to enter.

-• The more I release trauma from within, the more wisdom, humility, love, power and success I become.
+- The more I release trauma from within, the more wisdom, humility, love, power, and success I become.

-• The only person holding me back from Thriving has been me (specifically my inner wounds) and all that hurts and disappoints me is the conscious evidence of these wounds.
+- The only person holding me back from Thriving has been me (specifically my inner wounds), and all that hurts and disappoints me is the conscious evidence of these wounds.

-• The only power I have is deciding and becoming who I am regarding that person or thing – then it will either shift to meet me or completely leave my experience.
+- The only power I have is deciding and becoming who I am regarding that person or thing.
+Then, it will either shift to meet me or completely leave my experience.
 Either way, I go free.

-• When I work on my wholeness and need nothing to be whole, people and things rush into my experience to further fill me.
+- When I work on my wholeness and need nothing to be whole, people and things rush into my experience to further fill me.

-• When my being is ready to shed the next big survival trauma from within me, which can’t come with me up to the next level of my higher evolution, I am going to have repeat painful events from The Field (Life) to being this trauma that needs releasing to my attention and/or I am going to be triggered hugely into old panic, fear, pain and feelings of powerlessness.
+- When my being is ready to shed the next big survival trauma from within me, which can’t come with me up to the next level of my higher evolution, I am going to have to repeat painful events from The Field (Life) to being this trauma that needs releasing to my attention and/or I am going to be triggered hugely into old panic, fear, pain and feelings of powerlessness.
 I accept and welcome this as the process of my evolution.

-• The real (and only) question regarding trauma is: ‘Am I going to go unconscious and into my head trying to battle this at the identical level of consciousness that matches the trauma, or am I going to remember the truth – that life is happening for me and not to me, meet it in my body, load it up and release it to replace it with my Higher Self?’
-By doing the latter I no longer stay mired in it and evolve beyond it.
+- The real (and only) question regarding trauma is: ‘Am I going to go unconscious and into my head trying to battle this at the identical level of consciousness that matches the trauma, or am I going to remember the truth – that life is happening for me and not to me, meet it in my body, load it up and release it to replace it with my Higher Self?’
+By doing the latter, I no longer stay mired in it and evolve beyond it.

 How Thriving Has Been Glorified

-As a committed Thriver I want to share this with you – don’t want all your trauma gone today or tomorrow, and don’t believe you aren’t Thriving until it’s all gone.
+As a committed Thriver, I want to share this with you – don’t want all your trauma gone today or tomorrow, and don’t believe you aren’t Thriving until it’s all gone.

-Many of us started our Thriver commitment to ourselves with tons of trauma that we brought in from the human collective, past lives, epigenetically inherited trauma, our childhoods and the continuation of more accumulated identical adulthood trauma.
+Many of us started our Thriver commitment to ourselves with tons of trauma that we brought in from the human collective, past lives, epigenetically inherited trauma, our childhoods, and the continuation of more accumulated identical adulthood trauma.

 I know many of you, like me, had no choice other than to be on our couches or beds hiding from the world, meeting and releasing our wounds that we ultimately discovered were not, at the core, about the narcissist.